A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Finding -good induced subgraphs

-Throughout this section, we assume that $H$ is a \emph{twin-free} graph with a universal vertex $v_0$ such that $H-v_0$ is chordal and $2P_3$-free.
+Throughout this section, we assume that $H$ is a twin-free graph with an apex vertex $v_0$ such that $H-v_0$ is chordal and $2P_3$-free.
 Our goal is to construct a cost function $c_H$ that certifies that $H$ is centrally $2$-good.

 It turns out to be easier to define the cost function on $V(H-v_0)=N(v_0)$ first, and then adjust the cost of $v_0$.
 This is the purpose of the next lemma.
 Below, $\omega(G,c)$ denotes the maximum weight of a clique in weighted graph $(G,c)$.